Belgian Athletics

-The Royal Belgian Athletics League (Dutch: Koninklijke Belgische Atletiekbond, French: Ligue Royale Belge d'Athlétisme) is the governing body for the sport of athletics in Belgium.
+Belgian Athletics (formerly Royal Belgian Athletics Federation, Koninklijke Belgische Atletiekbond (KBAB); Ligue royale belge d'athlétisme (LRBA)) is the governing body for the sport of athletics in Belgium.

 It consists of the Flemish League of Athletics (Dutch: Vlaamse Atletiekliga) and the Francophone League of Athletics (French: Ligue Belge Francophone d'Atléthisme), cooperating for organising the national championships and for participation in international competitions.